Axis Bank SpiceJet Voyage Credit Card Review

 TechnoFino Recommends

-The reward rates on both the cards are too poor for any recommendations.
-Even for spends on SpiceJet the reward rate is extremely poor.
-For online bill payments, food delivery, online entertainement and everything else I therefore recommend using a cashback card like Axis Ace or Axis Flipkart and use the cashback earned to book tickets using OTAs which will give you added flexibility.
+The reward rates on both cards are too poor for any recommendations.
+Even for spending on SpiceJet, the reward rate is extremely poor.
+For online bill payments, food delivery, online entertainment and everything else I therefore recommend using a cashback card like Axis Ace or Axis Flipkart and using the cashback earned to book tickets using OTAs which will give you added flexibility.

 Every card issuer must apply a basic sense that you just can’t give a reward rate which is lower than cashback cards when redemption is limited only to flights.
-I mean it makes much more sense to get a flat cashback card then to get lower reward rate and going for a fixed travel redemption.
+I mean it makes much more sense to get a flat cashback card than to get a lower reward rate and go for a fixed travel redemption.
 Vistara has done it much better with Axis Vistara Infinite and SBI Vistara Prime.

-Second main factor of avoiding this card is the brand SpiceJet.
-The SpiceClub membership is not that value driven as compared to Club Vistara plus since there are no business class seats in SpiceJet hence you can’t get an upgrade and fly business.
-So all in all its not the card for anyone who flies business class domestically.
+The second main factor in avoiding this card is the brand SpiceJet.
+The SpiceClub membership is not that value-driven as compared to Club Vistara Plus since there are no business class seats in SpiceJet hence you can’t get an upgrade and fly business.
+So all in all it’s not the card for anyone who flies business class domestically.

-Plus the SpiceMax program is really not upto the mark for the cost they ask for it.
-All you get is better leg room and first row seats in the aircraft plus the discipline related to priority check-in and boarding is hardly observed by ground staff for SpiceMax customers.
+Plus the SpiceMax program is not up to the mark for the cost they ask for it.
+All you get is better legroom and first-row seats in the aircraft plus the discipline related to priority check-in and boarding is hardly observed by ground staff for SpiceMax customers.
 Indigo is much better when it comes to services, VFM and customer care.
 So these SpiceJet cards are a big no from my side.

 Are you still planning to take these Axis Bank Credit Cards?
 Feel free to share your thoughts in the comments below.